soundviz/soundviz.github.io/readme.md

 * Add R8
 * Adds lights and shadows along with a settings dialog
-	* Toggle dispplay of lights
+	* Toggle display of lights
 	* Toggle display of light helper
 	* Adjust position of directional light
 * Adds random gradient background
-* Adds random color, ambient and specualar effects
+* Adds random color, ambient and specular effects
 * Tries to adjust for height and number of segments automatically